siruma/DS-group-project/README.md

 ```

 Joining the game as a player:
-1. Make sure you've followed the steps to start the game server first, otherwise the client has nothing to connect to
+1. Make sure you've followed the steps to start the game server first, otherwise, the client has nothing to connect to
 2. Run
 ```
 python src/client/client.py [--address (server-address) --port (server-port)]